 3. Get vaccinated.
 Visit Outer Cape Health Services for information on vaccine access in Provincetown.

-4. Talk to your friends, colleagues, and sex partners about MPV.
+4. Talk to your friends, colleagues, and sex partners about MPOX.

 5. Support each other.
 Avoid stigmatizing language and behavior.
 Remember, we’re in this together!